 Depreciation reserve (that is to be created equivalent to the depreciation charged in the revenue accounts as per clause 14 of Order No. F.DE./15 (56)/ Act/2009/778 dated 11 Feb 2009) is more of an accounting head for appropriate accounting treatment of depreciation in the books of account of the school in accordance with Guidance Note 21 issued by the Institute of Chartered Accountants of India.
-However, depreciation reserve reported in the financial statements was not equal to the amount of cumulative depreciation reflected by the school in the fixed assets schedule annexed with the financial statements of FY 2017-2018.
+However, depreciation reserve reported in the financial statements was not equal to the amount of cumulative depreciation reflected by the school in the fixed assets schedule annexed with the financial statements of FY 2018-2019.

-Based on the above comment included in the Notes to Account of the school, the balance of development fund recorded in the balance sheet as on 31 March 2018 has not been considered while deriving the fund position of the school (enclosed in the later part of this order).
+Based on the above comment included in the Notes to Account of the school, the balance of development fund recorded in the balance sheet as on 31 March 2019 has not been considered while deriving the fund position of the school (enclosed in the later part of this order).
 The school is directed rectify the accounting and presentation of development fund in its subsequent financial statements to reflect the actual development fund unutilized as on 31 March and ensure that the development fund is utilized only towards purchase, upgradation and replacement of furniture, fixture and equipment.
-Further, the school is notional reserve for proper accounting of fixed assets.
+Further, the school is directed not to utilize depreciation reserve for the purchase of any asset, since it's only a notional reserve for proper accounting of fixed assets.